awsdocs/aws-codebuild-user-guide/doc_source/how-to-run.md

 You can use the AWS CodeBuild console, AWS CLI, or AWS SDK to set up, run, and monitor builds directly with CodeBuild\.

 Not what you're looking for?
-To use AWS CodePipeline to run CodeBuild, see [Use AWS CodePipeline with AWS CodeBuild](how-to-create-pipeline.md)\.
+To use AWS CodePipeline to run CodeBuild, see [Use CodePipeline with CodeBuild](how-to-create-pipeline.md)\.

 **Topics**
 + [Prerequisites](#how-to-run-prerequisites)